 Total Program Credit Hours Minimum Religion Credit Hours

-50 or more 8
+45 or more 8

-33-49 6
+30-44 6

-32 4
+15-29 4

+0-14 2

 Part B: 2 credit hours of REL 121 Book of Mormon I or REL 122 Book of Mormon II.
-These 2 credit hours count toward the minimum credit hours required above.
+These 2 credit hours, if taken at LDSBC, count toward the minimum credit hours required above.

 If you have taken either Book of Mormon course at another LDS Church school or LDS Institute of Religion for transfer credit, that class may be transferred in to fulfill the 2 credit-hour Book of Mormon requirement.
-However, no other religion classes may be transferred in to fulfill the total religion credit hours required for graduation.
+However, religion classes may not be transferred in to fulfill the total religion credit hours required for graduation.